Eaten Alive (TV program): Broadcast and reception

 Eaten Alive premiered on December 7, 2014, kicking off a special week of programming on Discovery Channel known as "Mega Week", which the network promoted as a "weeklong celebration of all things Discovery."
 The special was seen by 4.1 million viewers, making it Discovery Channel's highest-rated nature program since Life in 2010.
 It was also the second-most popular television program of the night on social media, behind Sunday Night Football.

 Prior to the broadcast, alongside similar concerns for the well-being of the snake, Laura Bradley of Slate argued that Eaten Alive was a further example of Discovery Channel's recent uses of sensationalism and pseudoscience to attract viewers, as opposed to airing content that is legitimately educational.
 She compared the special to Shark Week (which she described as the network's "biggest pieces of viewer bait" for "capitalizing on people's fear of sharks while simultaneously misinforming the public about an animal that is actually in danger"), the aforementioned Nik Wallenda specials, and fictitious mermaid documentaries broadcast by sister network Animal Planet.

 Following its broadcast, Eaten Alive was widely criticized by viewers and the media for false advertising, as the majority of the two-hour special dealt with the search for Chumana, and as the anaconda did not swallow him as was advertised.
 Although promotional material on Discovery Channel's website claimed that Rosolie would enter the anaconda, its press release for the special stated that there was only a possibility that he would.
-Reaction to the special on social media was negative, with comparisons being drawn to the online practice of clickbait, a Twitter user remarking that "calling this 'Getting Squeezed Really Hard' didn't sound as enticing", and others making references to a line from Sir Mix-a-Lot's song "Baby Got Back" referencing an "anaconda" in connection to the special.
+Reaction to the special on social media was negative, with comparisons being drawn to the online practice of clickbait.
+On an episode of the Lex Friedman podcast, Rosolie shares that he watched the documentary for the first time a day before he was to appear on a late-night show to promote the documentary and was threatened by the network in order to continue to appear on the late-night show.
+Rosolie also mentions that the name of the documentary was altered from 'Expedition Amazon' to 'Eaten Alive', which he felt detracted from the notion of conservation.